-Dirty Wet Floors
+The Wet Floors are Dirty

 Look at your feet.
 Are the floors wet and dirty?
 If they are, then most likely your choice of janitorial company isn’t the best one.

 Dirty floors can ruin the image of any company, so a good cleaning service provider should know this and take care of it.
+The janitorial service can use signs to point out wet floors, and prohibit the use of the area (if possible) until the floors are all dried up.
+Depending on the floors in your office, this can save an employee from slipping and potentially hurting themselves.

 What would you think if you see a dirty and neglected office space?
 Nothing good!
 So, make sure your cleaning company take care of the little things.